DON’T MISS

 Basic health insurance for students

 Basic health insurance is the minimum level of insurance that must be taken out by every resident in Switzerland.
-It will provide a basic level of cover for medical treatments in your county of residence and may include access to a doctor of your choice.
+It will provide a basic level of cover for medical treatments in your canton of residence and may include access to a doctor of your choice.
 If you require further coverage, there are other options that can give you wide-ranging benefits.

 On top of basic health insurance, students have the ability to purchase supplemental health insurance.
 This insurance allows for greater benefits and access to healthcare in Switzerland.
 Perks include coverage in all 26 cantons, wider access to alternative medicine, gym membership discounts, greater choice of medication from a pharmacy, and more comfortable accommodation in hospital.
-Adding supplemental health insurance will increase your insurance premium but will give you far more benefits than basic insurance.

 Top tips for student health insurance in Switzerland